 You are required to upload a copy of your most recent résumé or curriculum vitae as part of your application.

 You are required to upload a typed, double-spaced, two- to three-page statement explaining your purpose in undertaking graduate study in this particular program as part of your application.
 This is your opportunity to explain your research interests and how they connect to our program.
 Your research interests should be significant for scholarship and for the practice of international education and you should identify a primary mentor from among our core faculty.

 Submit three letters of recommendation.
 Be sure to request them well in advance of the deadline.
 Read detailed instructions.

 As part of your application, you are required to submit an academic writing sample - a course paper or its equivalent - that demonstrates your writing and analytic abilities.
+Typically, these statements contain citations to academic works.
 The sample should be no more than 20 pages and does not need to display a knowledge of international education.

 Upload one official copy of transcripts from every postsecondary school you have attended or are attending.
 Make sure to request them in advance of the deadline.
 See detailed instructions.

 After you fill in and upload the required information, you can submit your completed application.
 Your application must be completed, dated, electronically signed, and submitted by 11:59 p.m.
 EST of the stated deadline.

 You will be prompted to pay a $75 application fee, payable by major credit card only.
 After submitting your payment, you will see your application status change from “saved” to “submitted.”
 Please print this screen for your records, as it confirms that your application has been successfully sent to our school.
 If you have problems submitting your payment, please contact the Office of Graduate Admissions.
 Learn more about our fee waiver policy.